 There are 2 types of permissive path:

 - Through agreement - A formal agreement with the County Council can be entered into to allow use by the public for an initial specified period.
-Approval from the Rights of Way Committee or through delegated powers is required to set up such an agreement.
+Approval from the Planning and Rights of Way Committee or through delegated powers is required to set up such an agreement.
 The County Council, as Highway Authority, would be liable, subject to agreed terms, for the maintenance of a permissive path where there is a formal agreement in place, and for the term of the agreement.

 - Through informal consent - An owner may simply allow the public to use a route on his or her land and this consent may be withdrawn at any time.
 The County Council would have no obligation in terms of maintenance or liability for such routes.